 - Interest in doing different things and also in different ways

 - Open to suggestions and ideas from others

 - Willing to break away from the usual, obvious patterns

-The use of right brain is predominant in out of the box thinking.
+The use of the right brain is predominant in out of the box thinking.
 The brain should be relaxed to be able to think creatively.
-It is therefore imperative to choose the right time when the brain is well rested and is relaxed or is about to rest.
+It is therefore imperative to choose the right time when the brain is well-rested and is relaxed or is about to rest.
 The time just before sleep or just after waking up or when you are enjoying your favorite music or taking your morning shower are all good for the use of the right brain when you are most likely to get bright ideas.